portSwigger-integrations/burp-suite-enterprise-circleci-orb/README.md

 ### Using a configuration file

 To set more advanced options you can use a configuration file.
 Save the file as `burp_config.yml` in the root of your repository.
-Values in the config file override parameters passed.
+These values will override any that were input as parameters.
 To learn more, see [Creating a configuration file for a CI-driven scan](https://portswigger.net/burp/documentation/enterprise/integrate-ci-cd-platforms/ci-driven-scans/create-config)

 Make sure you include:
 * The URL
 * The API key for your license
-* At least one start URL.
+* At least one start URL

 ## Results
 The scan container produces a JUnit XML report when the scan completes.
 This report includes:
-* The locations of the vulnerabilities
+* The locations of the vulnerabilities.
-* Additional information about each vulnerability
+* Additional information about each vulnerability.
 * Links to our learning resources, with remediation advice.

 This report only includes vulnerability details if vulnerabilities are found by Burp Scanner.
-The reporting results [example below](#reporting-results) shows how to save the report.
+The reporting results example below shows how to save the report.

 ## Example usages